 We try to be active with all our customers in all aspects or our business.
 Here are the three events that helped us achieve our goal:

-1. Our biggest event and the one that brings the largest number of people to our store is the Spring Open House.
-We had thousands of customers come through the store and we sold ten of thousands of dollars of merchandise in our warehouse sale along with 128 motorcycles and ATVs.
-Customers love it when they are allowed in the Service Department or warehouse which normally might not be accessible to them.
+- Our biggest event and the one that brings the largest number of people to our store is the Spring Open House.
+We had thousands of customers come through the store and we sold ten of thousands of dollars of merchandise in our warehouse sale along with 132 motorcycles and ATVs.
+Customers love it when they are allowed in the service department or warehouse which normally might not be accessible to them.
 Our warehouse is sort of a museum with lots of old snowmobiles and motorcycles on display on pallet racking above our used units.